top of page

 4.2 Visa fee and processing time for business visas

-The visa fee for a business visa is currently 90 euros and is subject to regular adjustments.
+The visa fee for a business visa is currently €90 and is subject to regular adjustments.
 Processing time varies depending on the embassy's workload, but typically takes between 14 and 21 business days.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 5. FAQ